dedque8/dedque8.github.io/_posts/2024-10-13-non-linear-noise-combinations.md

 image: gnome1.jpg
 ---

 Perlin noise is a default go-to option if you need to generate a terrain for your game.
-Simple to understand, computationally light (as long as you know what you are doing), and is either already implemented in your favorite engine or can be easily found in any language.
-The results are usually reasonable, but way too boring and predictable if terrain plays huge role in your game.
-Every terrain is unique and experiments are the most important part of making them remarkable, but of these ideas may help to start with something better than an x-ray of a random cloud.
+Simple to understand, computationally light (as long as you know what you are doing), and is either already implemented in your favorite engine, or can be easily found and copypasted in a language you need.
+The results are usually reasonable, but way too boring and predictable if terrain plays a huge role in your game.
+Experiments and fine-tuning of parameters can only go so far towards making a remarkable terrian, so this post is about some more advanced techniques developers can utilize.
+They may be not perfect for all needs, but definitely better than an x-ray of a random cloud.

 ## Fractal noise aka linear combination